Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Duncan A. McIntyre and Tulsa’s Finest Airport

 McIntyre Field was the first of its kind in the region.
 Initially established at Apache and Memorial, Tulsa’s first modern airport opened on August 22, 1919.
-When established, the air field was located on the outskirts of the city.
+When established, the airfield was located on the outskirts of the city.
 The railroad was located around a mile to the south.

 As anticipated, the success of the airport was astounding.
-He purchased an 80 acre tract at the corner of Admiral Place and Sheridan Avenue.
+He purchased an 80-acre tract at the corner of Admiral Place and Sheridan Avenue.
 After the purchase, he established a private airport that consisted of three modern hangers that housed 40 aircraft.
-He ran beacons down the dirt lanes to help during bad weather or night time landings.
+He ran beacons down the dirt lanes to help during bad weather or nighttime landings.
 Most airports in Oklahoma consisted of grassy fields, with little established for safety or the comfort of pilots.
 His foresight and planning established McIntyre Field as one of the finest airports in Oklahoma.

 In addition to the advanced facilities, McIntyre also offered charter services, flying lessons, and mechanical services.
-For those flying in from out of town, he also secured them rooms in some of the area’s best hotels and helped provide them with a comfortable stay.
+For those flying in from out of town, he also secured their rooms in some of the area’s best hotels and helped provide them with a comfortable stay.
 For the wealthy oilmen of the area, this was a great boon to business.
 Before the airport was established, the quickest way to get to Tulsa was by railcar.
 Now, trips that would take days were narrowed down to hours.